techEmprez/react-group-capstone-project/README.md

 ## Description

-In this task, we worked with real live data from the SpaceX API.
+In this task, we worked with real-time data from the SpaceX API.
 The task is to build a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 # Built with
 <ul>